 Usually, on negative feedback we react with defensive walls or "counterattacks" like

-"You do not know what you are talking about"
+"You do not know what you are talking about"and on.

 The more of these whe shout out, the less feedback we have collected, the more we are sliding in SCENARIO#1.